yuhko-msft/microsoft-graph-docs/api-reference/beta/api/channel-list-tabs.md

 If successful, this method returns a `200 OK` response code and collection of [tabs](../resources/teamstab.md) objects in the response body.

-> **Note:** Files tab is native to channel/chat and is not part of the list tabs API.
+> **Note:** Files tab is native to channel or chat, and is not part of the list tabs API.

 ## Examples